Smar Jbeil: History

-The Abbasid caliphate invaded the village after the eventual defeat of the Byzantine Empire in the ninth century and controlled the village until the Crusaders attacked them from the Mediterranean Sea.
-The Crusaders demolished the old castle and built a new one called Chateau Fort (Strong Castle) because of its strategic location.
-They built a new church on the south eastern side of the castle.
-In addition, they remodeled the old church of Saint Nohra (Nuhro meaning the light in Syriac language), which was itself built on the ruins of an old Roman temple.
-The church still have a Crusader cross on its western entrance.
+Demographics

-After the Crusades, the village entered under the Mamluks rule in the 13th century.
-The Mamluks were defeated in 1516 CE by the Ottomans.
-The Ottomans under the Sultan Selim I invaded the region and built a mosque on the eastern side of the castle.
-The village was repopulated by Maronite peasants in the following century and the mosque was turned into a residence place.
+In 2014 Christians made up 98.77% of registered voters in Smar Jbeil.
+91.18% of the voters were Maronite Catholics.

 Monuments

 The castle

 The castle was built in the center of the village, on a hill showing the entire neighborhood.
-While it may rest on pre-Roman foundations, its existing structure dates to the period of the Crusades, when the area was part of the County of Tripoli.
+While it was originally built by the Phoenicians in 500 BC, its existing structure mostly dates to the period of the Crusades, when the area was part of the County of Tripoli.

 The Castle had a main tower controlling the coast between Jbeil and Batrun.
 In his book Tarikh al-Azminah, the Patriarch Estephan El Douaihy (1670–1704) explains how the main castle tower was demolished:Sunday, November 25th 1630, at 3:00AM a huge earthquake hit the castle and demolished the center tower from its four corners.
 It demolished also all what was in the lower basement.

 The castle has many wells built in the rocks.
-It has also many tunnels connecting the castle to the neighboring valleys.